-a) The expression "distinctive emblem" referred to in the Article is synonymous to "protective emblem".
+The expression "distinctive emblem" referred to in the Article is synonymous with "protective emblem".
 The Commentary on AP I and II states that:

 "The term 'distinctive emblem', as used in both Protocols, refers only to the emblem used for the purpose of protection.
-Article 8 ' (Terminology), ' subparagraph (1), of Protocol I reads: